HEALTH CONCERNS

 Medically Reviewed

-Lifestyle and holistic changes, on the other hand, target the underlying causes of uterine fibroids and can result in lasting improvement.
-According to Jessie Wei, MD , a functional medicine physician at Parsley Health, for many women, the best long-term treatment involves modifying your nutrition, sleep habits, and stress management strategies.
-Holistic strategies can be employed to combat uterine fibroids through natural treatment.
+Lifestyle changes can target the underlying causes of uterine fibroids and can result in lasting improvement.
+According to Jessie Wei, MD, some long-term treatments involve modifying your nutrition, sleep habits, and stress-management strategies.

 Causes of uterine fibroids